tdhckmn/ultraphonics-cms/website/blog/2023-09-19-openai_code_migration.md

 className="flex items-center justify-center w-full h-screen bg-red-500"

-Return exclusively results in the form of 'className="..."' or 'style={{...}}' since your output will be injected into a tsx file.`
+Return exclusively results in the form of 'className="..."' or 'style={{...}}' since your output will be injected into a tsx file.`;
 ```

 ## Conclusion